shivamthorat4/Retail-Data-Analysis/README.md

 # Retail-Data-Analysis
-An exploratory Data Analysis for Retail dataset
+An exploratory Data Analysis for Retail dataset.
+The data visualisation is expressed in form of jpeg format images.

 ## Technologies
 Tableau